Hsn723/cert-estuary/README.md

     password: piyo
 ```

-When requesting or renewing a certificate, via the EST `/simpleenroll` or `/simplereenroll` endpoints, `cert-estuary` validates the client by looking for an `ESTAuthorizedClient` matching the Subject and SubjectAltNames in the CSR.
+When requesting or renewing a certificate, via the EST `/simpleenroll` or `/simplereenroll` endpoints, `cert-estuary` validates the client by looking for an `ESTAuthorizedClient` matching the CommonName in the CSR.
 These values must then match the client certificate presented during the initial TLS handshake.
-If no client certificate is available, `cert-estuary` requests the client to authenticate via HTTP Digest if a pre-shared key is configured.
+In the future, if no client certificate is available, `cert-estuary` may rely on alternate authentication methods such as TLS-SRP or HTTP Digest if a pre-shared key is configured but at the time being, **only client certificate authentication is supported**.

 Once the EST client is properly authenticated, the CSR payload is saved into a Kubernetes built-in `CertificateSigningRequest` resource for `cert-manager` to handle.